 · Continue to uphold the values and vision that Salesian College shares, encouraging continued growth in the face of adversity

 To help in conducting these remote learning days, the tech experts at Step Fwd IT have been playing a key role in delivering education IT solutions and bridging the gap between IT departments and teaching teams.
 A big part of this work for Salesian College involves training and guiding teachers on improving how they interact with and educate their students through technology.
 As an added benefit, the teaching staff can continue to provide the same level of expertise no matter the situation.

 Step Fwd IT and Salesian College looked to strike a balance between preparing for a shift to remote learning and avoiding overwhelming students and teaching staff.

 The key to preparing Salesian College while avoiding major disruption involved framing the exercise so everyone was aware of why they were doing it.
 By conducting a remote learning day, students better understand what is expected of them when their learning environment suddenly shifts.
 Additionally, teachers can comfortably shift between how material is prepared and become more confident with technology that enables the delivery of this material.
 For parents of students, they get the reassurance that remote learning is actually generating productive results, and are prepared to adjust for when their children shift to learning in a home setting.

 You.
 Us.
 Together

-Step Fwd IT continues to play a role in this delivery by sitting down with students and teaching staff to assess how they truly felt about their current learning capabilities.
-They also sat in with teachers to help them direct their curriculums and make changes to accommodate the shift.
+Step Fwd IT continues to play a role in the facilitation of secure school solutions by sitting down with students and teaching staff to assess how they truly felt about their current learning capabilities.
+We also sat in with teachers to help them direct their curriculums and make changes to accommodate the shift.
 The Step Fwd IT team conducted surveys and interviews with teachers and students to locate any pain points that needed addressing to smooth the process moving forward.
 After all, online learning isn’t and shouldn’t be a one-size-fits all model.